 - Feeding each fish their food dish to have less chance of biting.

 - Add some plants and caves for them to hide in on the sides or bottom of your tank.
-This will give them more things to do, lessening boredom, preventing stress and overcrowding.
+This will give them more things to do, lessening boredom and preventing stress and overcrowding.

 - Putting a divider in the tank so that your fish can’t get to each other’s fins, and they also have less chance of biting because it’s not as much fun when there isn’t someone else around.